tlozoot/experigen/README.md

   - Use the templates in this folder to control how the participants see individual screens.

-* The "_lib" folder contains helper files; you don't need to go there.

 * Your results will accumulate on the database server you specified.

   - Download your results by specifying the name of your experiment